-\looseness=-1 A consequence of this is the following: Let the SVD of $X^\top B = U_BD_BV_B^\top$ and let $Q = U_BV_B^\top$.
+A consequence of this is the following: Let the SVD of $X^\top B = U_BD_BV_B^\top$ and let $Q = U_BV_B^\top$.
 Algorithmically, this implies that projecting $X$ onto $Q$ decreases the objective of \eqref{eq:rescaled_f} (assuming $C=I$).
-Note, in practice, we can additionally rescale predictions by taking $X\gets XC^{1/2}$ to properly observe the constraint on the second moment of $X$.
+Note that in practice we can additionally rescale predictions by taking $X\gets XC^{1/2}$ to properly observe the constraint on the second moment of $X$.

-This step can be interpreted as an alignment step, where we find an orthogonal transformation $Q$ that aligns unlabeled vertices with their neighboring labeled vertices, and apply this transformation to all unlabeled vertices.
-We briefly describe the connection with Orthogonal Procrustes Analysis~\cite{wang08manifold}.
+This projection step can be interpreted as an alignment step, where we find an orthogonal transformation $Q$ that aligns unlabeled vertices with their neighboring labeled vertices.
+This transformation is then applied to all unlabeled vertices.
+We briefly describe the connection with Orthogonal Procrustes Analysis~\citep{wang08manifold}.
 Let $X$ be feasible, i.e. $X^\top X = I$.
 Note that the invariance is nothing but $\text{tr}(X^\top L X) = \langle X, LX \rangle = \langle XQ, LXQ \rangle$ for any orthogonal $Q$.
 Thus,

 This problem is the canonical Orthogonal Procrustes problem in $\mathbb{R}^{k\times k}$ in the context of finding an alignment between the axis-aligned labeled vertices and their neighborhood of unlabeled vertices.
 We demonstrate the effect of this procedure in Figure~\ref{fig:procrustes}.
-In Figure~\ref{fig:procrustes}\subref{fig:grid1}\textemdash\subref{fig:grid2}, we plot the first pair of eigenvectors corresponding to the smallest two nonzero eigenvalues associated with a barbell graph.
-In Figure~\ref{fig:procrustes}\subref{fig:grid3}, we pick a random pair of vertices $v_i$ and $v_j$ with coordinates $x_i$ and $x_j$ from each clique and assign labels $y_i = x_i$ and $y_j = x_j$.
+In Figure~\ref{fig:procrustes}(\subref{fig:grid1}),(\subref{fig:grid2}), we plot the first pair of eigenvectors corresponding to the smallest two nonzero eigenvalues associated with a barbell graph.
+In Figure~\ref{fig:procrustes}(\subref{fig:grid3}), we pick a random pair of vertices $v_i$ and $v_j$ with coordinates $x_i$ and $x_j$ from each clique and assign labels $y_i = x_i$ and $y_j = x_j$.
 Under this labeling, we say that the embedding is \emph{inconsistent}.
-In other words, a linear predictor in the space spanned by the embedding would be incapable of recovering a separating hyperplane that accurately classifies the unlabeled samples.
 We then show that by applying the approximate method based on Procrustes Analysis introduced in Section \ref{sec:approx}, we recover an embedding which is \emph{consistent} with the labels.

-\looseness=-1 Alternatively, the projection and $Q$-transform can be interpreted as performing orthogonal multivariate regression in the space spanned by the first $k$ nontrivial eigenvectors of $L$:
+Alternatively, the projection and $Q$-transform can be interpreted as performing orthogonal multivariate regression in the space spanned by the first $k$ nontrivial eigenvectors of $L$: